Alerts

 FOR THE TIDAL POTOMAC AND MD PORTION OF THE CHESAPEAKE BAY.

 Tidal Potomac River and Maryland portion of Chesapeake Bay.
 Forecasts of wave heights do not include effects of wind direction relative to tidal currents.
 Expect higher waves when winds are blowing against the tidal flow.
 Waves flat where waters are iced over.
-A cold front will cross the waters tonight.
-Another cold front will pass through Wednesday night.
-Otherwise high pressure will remain south and west of the area through Friday.
-Small Craft Advisories may be needed Wednesday night into Thursday.
-Freezing spray advisories are possible during periods of elevated winds this week.
-A coastal storm is also possible this weekend.
-Should it track close enough to the eastern seaboard, Gale Warnings would be possible.
+A clipper-type low will pass south of the area tonight, with a second trailing low passing to the south Wednesday.
+High pressure will return Thursday ahead of the next Arctic front set to cross the region Friday.
+Small Craft Advisories may be needed Wednesday and Thursday.
+Gale force winds are possible Friday night into Saturday.